Eric Walkingshaw

 My expertise spans all phases of programming language design, specification, and implementation, including domain-specific languages, type systems, compilers, functional programming, software variation, modularity, and human factors.

 Besides programming languages, I’m into other nerdy things like game theory, linguistics, board games, and sci-fi/fantasy books.
-I’m also into (arguably) less nerdy things like playing tennis, gardening, traveling, following my hometown sportsball teams, and most of all, spending time with my family and friends.
+I’m also into (arguably) less nerdy things like playing tennis, gardening, traveling, following my hometown sportsball teams, and most of all, spending time with family and friends.

 Check out my Research page for more on my research interests and expertise, or my Software page for links and brief descriptions of some open source projects I’ve worked on.